Color Stack Quilt Tutorial – A Jelly Roll Quilt Pattern

 Now cut this strip in half to make two pieces that are 10 inches long.

 Stack them on top of each other and sew together again.

 Repeat this process twice more, cutting the block in half and stacking until you have a long strip that is 2.5″ wide.
 Make three.

 With the colored 2.5″ strips that you set aside at the beginning, make three pairs of two fabrics and sew together into a long strip.
 Cut these strips into 2.5″ wide units measuring 4.5″ x 2.5″.
 These units will be sewn together to make 2.5″ wide strips of varying lengths.
 Sew the units together to make ONE of each of the following lengths: 9 units, 8 units, 7 units, 5 units, 4 units, 3 units.

 Take the strips that have 9 units and 3 units, and sew to each end of one black and white strip.
 Take the strips with 8 units and 4 units, and sew to each end of a second black and white strip.
 Finally, take the strips with 7 units and 5 units and sew them to each end of the last black and white strip.

 Arrange blocks and columns to your satisfaction.
 Sew the 8 inch wide blocks into columns.
 Iron each column with seams going opposite directions for easy nesting of seams as you sew.
 Sew the columns together to complete your quilt top!

 If you’re looking for a quick but rewarding project, I hope you’ll give this a try!
-If you would like to download the pattern which includes a diagram for placing the partial blocks, you can find it here for just $5.
+If you would like to download the pattern which includes a diagram for placing the partial blocks as well as a bonus pattern for a baby quilt, you can find it here.
 Please share your projects with the tag #colorstackquilt